 11 Dos and Do Not’s for Winning Investor Communications

 The relationship between entrepreneur and investors is a key determinant of whether the startup succeeds or not.
-And the way that an entrepreneur chooses to communicate with investors is key to the relationship.
+And the business communication method that an entrepreneur chooses to use with investors is key to the relationship.

 When it comes to communicating with potential, current, and future investors, these 3 Tips, 5 Techniques, and 3 Thou Shalt Not’s will help any entrepreneur start and stay on the right foot with investor communications.

 3 Tips to Create a Successful Pattern of Communication with Any Investor.

 1. Before you make contact, learn about that potential investor, just as you would for a customer.

 Each investor has a target market.
 Check out the investor’s website and TechCrunch.
 With a little homework, it’s not hard to figure out the stage of company, sector and industry, and geography where a VC or angel prefers to invest.
 Make sure your business fits their persona; otherwise, you will waste everyone’s time (especially yours).

 Determine a fit with an investors’ target market, go deeper to understand the investor’s preferred investment size and the stage of an investor’s current fund.
 How much of the fund is left for investment and how much is dry powder for earlier portfolio companies?
 Does the investor prefer investing alone, or will they syndicate?

 2. Alignment of interests and expectations is key.